Do passports make us free? – DW – 01/03/2025

 For around 10 million stateless people in the world, that's already a reality — often due to discrimination against certain ethnic groups such as Roma and Sinti people, with around 70% of their population in Germany remaining stateless, according to the US Institute of Diplomacy and Human Rights.

-But statelessness is nothing new, having emerged around the same time as the passport, as empires fell and nation states emerged post-WW1.
+But statelessness is nothing new.
+It emerged around the same time as the passport, as empires fell and nation states emerged post-WWI.

 More than 9 million people were also displaced in Europe at the time.
 This included many refugees from Russia who had become stateless when the Bolsheviks issued a decree that revoked the citizenship of old Russian expatriates.